Game Management Unit 45C

 See also: http://www.azaccessmap.com/ This website is interactive allowing you to view different map imageries such as topo, aerial, and street.
 In addition, you can layer the map with game management unit boundaries, wildlife waters, and land ownership status.

-Overview: Currently there is one permit available in 45C.
-Most of unit 45C has been exposed to very little disturbance, and the Arizona Game and Fish Department and the Kofa National Wildlife Refuge have been successful in enhancing the habitat through sheep water developments and active lion management.
-Due to the continues decline of class III and IV rams being observed in the unit, sheep permits continue to stay at 1.
-All of the sheep habitat in unit 45C is on the Kofa National Wildlife Refuge.
+Overview: Most of unit 45C has been exposed to very little disturbance, and the Arizona Game and Fish Department and the Kofa National Wildlife Refuge have been successful in enhancing the habitat through sheep water developments and active lion management.
+All of unit 45C is on the Kofa National Wildlife Refuge.
 Sheep hunters will want to consult with the Kofa National Wildlife Refuge prior to hunting to ensure that hunters are aware of any special regulations that may be in effect.

 Areas: While sheep are occasional found in the flat areas of U45C moving between mountain ranges, sheep will generally be located in the mountainous portions of the unit.
 Sheep hunters will want to purchase a complete set of topographic maps, and should use them as a reference for the areas mentioned here.
 Hunters should keep in mind that very little of the unit’s sheep habitat can be directly accessed by vehicle, rather, the available roads will only get one close.
 OHV’s may be useful, however, check with the Kofa National Wildlife Refuge about where they can be used and for additional regulations on registration.
 Off road vehicle travel is prohibited, including travel in washes and travelling cross country to retrieve a big game animal.